marcofugaro/testarossa/README.md

 Modularize, if you don't need a thing just remove it Easy to customize in the main gulpfile
-Code is written as humanly understandable as possible not as all those hard to understang gulpfile globs. so it doesn't feel overwhelming
+Code is written as humanly understandable as possible not as all those hard to understang gulpfile globs. so you don't have to first decifrate the project structure if you want to modify the build pipeline so it doesn't feel overwhelming

 It uses npm as a package manager for both sass and js.
 For this reason it is recommended using `npm@3` since it has flat dependency management.